Ricky-1208/Credit-Fraud/README.md

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

 ## Analysis in Python
-I do the XGBoost algorithm in Python.
+I do XGBoost algorithm in Python.

 Follow the outline: